 South AmericaHistory and Background

-Not one of the most widely known essential oils, Balsam of Peru is been used for centuries in a wide range of uses from wound care to flavoring food.
+Not a widely known essential oil, Balsam of Peru is been used for centuries in a wide range of uses from wound care to flavoring food.

 The color of this oil is pale amber to brown, with a viscous liquid consistency.Aromatic Description